Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Results

 \subsubsection{\texorpdfstring{$f(R)$}{TEXT} (model A):}

 The parameter $\delta$ for the $f(R)$ model A is interpreted as the coupling signifying the deviation from the Newtonian gravity and assumed to be in the range ($-1,0$).
 The other parameter $\lambda$ is the scale radius and varies within the range of size of the UDGs.
 The optimized model parameters values are estimated using likelihood minimization.
 The best fit ($\delta$, $\lambda$) obtained for individual analysis of DF2 and DF4 are ($-0.82$, $6.16$ kpc) and ($-0.83$, $5.39$ kpc), respectively.
 These results are shown as the local fit parameters in Table \ref{Tab:mogpar}.
 As both the UDGs (DF2 and DF4) have almost similar mass and size, the coupling and scale parameter as seen from Table \ref{Tab:mogpar} are also found to be similar.
 For the global analysis incorporating both UDGs, $\delta$ is treated as the global parameter while the scale dependence parameters ($\lambda_{DF2}, \lambda_{DF4}$) vary independently for each galaxy.
 The global fit value for coupling parameter $\delta$ turns out to be $-0.89$ and $\lambda_{DF2} = 6.8$ kpc, and $\lambda_{DF4} = 6.5$ kpc.
-These fit parameters are shown as global in the Table \ref{Tab:mogpar}. \\
+These fit parameters are shown as global in the Table \ref{Tab:mogpar}.
+Comparing the global parameter from UDGs with the study of elliptical galaxies \cite{Napolitano:2012fp} it is observed that $\delta$ lies within the expected range i.e, ($-0.7, -0.9$) from the previous phenomenological study.
+Also as different galaxies are of varying sizes, $\lambda$ is different but the order of the parameter does not changes drastically.
+This signifies that the study of DF2 and DF4 is consistent with the previous analysis done on the gravity model. \\

 For these best fit parameters we plot the line of sight VDs in Fig. \ref{yuk_f24}.
 The DF2 results are shown in the left panel and DF4 are in the right one.
 The local LOS VD results are shown by the solid black curves in Fig.\ref{yuk_f24}.
 The red dashed lines in the plots represent the global scenario with the fit parameters optimized from the total likelihood.
 The Newtonian VD contribution is shown by the solid blue line.
 The $1\sigma$ and $2\sigma$ and $3\sigma$ regions on the predicted VD measurements \cite{Haghi_2019} are also shown by the orange, blue and green shaded regions.
 The red dots with error bars are the observations of the individual globular objects present within the galaxy.
 Our estimated VDs for all the different fit scenarios come within the $1\sigma$ region.
 Comparing the LOS VDs in both galaxies we observe that the difference of the alternative model with Newtonian gravity is smaller in case of DF4 galaxy.
 In general, the VD plot shows that $f(R)$ gravity to be a feasible choice and can explain the kinematics for both the DM deficit UDGs.
 Results from both the individual likelihood analysis and total analysis are also in agreement.